 The AW119 was introduced with a Bendix-King Silver Crown avionics suite.
 Accommodations are the same as for a baseline A109, with pilot and one passenger up front and a total of six passengers on twin bench seats in the rear.
 There is a baggage compartment at the rear of the cabin and a baggage hold in the rear fuselage.
 In EMS configuration, the Koala can accommodate twin stretchers and three attendants / sitting injured.

 Optional kit includes an NVG-compatible cockpit, cargo sling hook, fire-fighting system, snow skis, inflatable emergency floats, engine intake filter, searchlight, and LLTV / IR turret.
-Denel of South Africa produces the Koala for markets in Africa and other undeveloped regions as part of a deal with AgustaWestland; as of 2004 all AgustaWestland production of the AW119 is in the USA, at a plant in Philadelphia.
+Denel of South Africa produces the Koala under license, for exclusive sales rights to markets in Africa and other undeveloped regions; as of 2004 all AgustaWestland production of the AW119 was transferred to the USA, at a plant in Philadelphia.